bdurbrow/grbl-Mega/README.md

 ## Compiling:
 Use the Arduino IDE to compile this; the main file is grbl.ino which is located in the grbl folder.

+## December 1 Bugfix:

+* Fixed handling of comments in G-code files.

 ## October 2019 Update: